SunshineWYC/BlockGaussian/readme.md

 &emsp;**--eval_only** : flag to evaluate eval views only

+The optimized 3D Gaussian Splatting results for scenes reported in paper are ready.
+You can download them from our [BaiduDrive](https://pan.baidu.com/s/1rwxUyQLVqofarSQy9axXzg?pwd=36wa).

 ## Citation
 If you find this code useful for your research, please use the following BibTeX entry.